General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-It is reasonable to be concerned with the regularity of such a solution, since a Lipschitz continuous shock wave has discontinuities in the first-order derivatives of the metric and delta function sources in the second-order derivatives.
-The Einstein tensor comprises second-order derivatives of the metric, so this too is expected to harbour delta function sources.
-On the other side of the Einstein field equations, the hydrodynamic variables $\rho$, $p$ and $\boldsymbol{u}$, along with the metric, form the stress-energy-momentum tensor, and since the hydrodynamic variables are expected to be at worst discontinuous at the shock, so too is the stress-energy-momentum tensor.
-This is problematic, since the Einstein field equations cannot have different levels of regularity on the left and right hand sides of the equation.
-However, it turns out that even though delta function sources may appear in the second-order derivatives of the metric at the shock, with such being coordinate dependent, the Einstein tensor does not have any delta function sources, that is, the delta function sources cancel in the Einstein tensor.
-This result is summarised in the following theorem of \cite{JSmoller1995}. \begin{theorem} Let $\Sigma$ denote a smooth, three-dimensional surface with a spacelike normal vector $\boldsymbol{n}$.
+It is reasonable to be concerned with the regularity of such a solution, since a Lipschitz continuous shock wave has discontinuous first-order derivatives, and thus delta function sources in the second-order derivatives.
+Given that the Einstein tensor comprises second-order derivatives of the metric, this too is expected to harbour delta function sources.
+On the right side of the Einstein field equations, the hydrodynamic variables $\rho$, $p$ and $\vec{u}$, along with the metric, form the stress-energy-momentum tensor, and since the hydrodynamic variables are expected to be at worst discontinuous across the shock, so too is the stress-energy-momentum tensor.
+This is problematic, since the Einstein field equations cannot have different levels of regularity on the left and right hand sides of the equations.
+However, it turns out that even though delta function sources may appear in the second-order derivatives of the metric at the shock, with these being coordinate dependent, the Einstein tensor does not have any delta function sources, that is, the delta function sources cancel in the Einstein tensor.
+This miraculous result, from \cite{ST1995}, is summarised in the following theorem. \begin{theorem} Let $\Sigma$ denote a smooth, three-dimensional surface with a spacelike normal vector $\vec{n}$.
 Assume that the components of the metric are continuous on each side of $\Sigma$ and Lipschitz continuous across $\Sigma$ in some fixed coordinate system.
-Then the following statements are equivalent: \begin{enumerate} \item $[K] = 0$ at each point of $\Sigma$, where $K$ is the second fundamental form of the metric. \item The Riemann curvature and Einstein tensors, viewed as second-order operators on the metric components, produce no delta function sources on $\Sigma$. \item For each point $\boldsymbol{p} \in \Sigma$ there exists a $C^{1,1}$ coordinate transformation defined in a neighbourhood of $\boldsymbol{p}$ such that in the new coordinates, which can be taken to be the Gaussian normal coordinates for the surface, the metric components are $C^{1,1}$ functions of these coordinates. \item For each point $\boldsymbol{p} \in \Sigma$ there exists a coordinate frame that is locally Lorentzian at $\boldsymbol{p}$ and can be reached from the original coordinates by a $C^{1,1}$ coordinate transformation. \end{enumerate} Moreover, if any one of these statements hold, then the Rankine-Hugoniot jump conditions:
+Then the following statements are equivalent: \begin{enumerate} \item $[K]=0$ at each point of $\Sigma$, where $K$ is the second fundamental form of the metric. \item The Riemann curvature and Einstein tensors, viewed as second-order operators on the metric components, produce no delta function sources on $\Sigma$. \item For each point $\vec{p}\in\Sigma$ there exists a $C^{1,1}$ coordinate transformation defined in a neighbourhood of $\vec{p}$ such that in the new coordinates, which can be taken to be the Gaussian normal coordinates for the surface, the metric components are $C^{1,1}$ functions of these coordinates. \item For each point $\vec{p}\in\Sigma$ there exists a coordinate frame that is locally Lorentzian at $\vec{p}$ and can be reached from the original coordinates by a $C^{1,1}$ coordinate transformation. \end{enumerate} Moreover, if any one of these statements hold, then the Rankine--Hugoniot jump conditions